When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 For this breed of chicken, as long as one handles the hen regularly, the hen will grow to be the friendliest and most hostile if one does not.
 At around 20 to 25 weeks, the chicken can start laying eggs.

 The egg that this hen produces has a blue outer shell that is adorable to look at.
-For older Araucana chickens, the eggs are a lighter blue, unlike when the chicken is starting to lay eggs.
+For older Araucana chickens, the eggs are a lighter blue, unlike when the chicken is ready to lay eggs.
 The hen can lay 150 to 200 eggs per year.

 Rhode Island Red Chicken

-If one is an inexperienced breeder, this is the chicken for you as they can survive in difficult conditions.
+If one is an inexperienced breeder, this is the chicken for you, as they can survive in difficult conditions.
 When the chicken is about 16 to 18 weeks of age, expect them to start producing eggs.

 Barred Plymouth Rock Chickens